tenzir/tenzir/CONTRIBUTING.md

   Within each section the order should be alphabetical.
 VAST includes should always be in doublequotes and relative to the source directory, whereas system-wide includes in angle brackets.
+See below for an example on how to structure includes in unit tests.

 - As in the standard library, the order of parameters when declaring a function
   is: inputs, then outputs.
 API coherence and symmetry trumps this rule, e.g.,